 Unique BePART Programme launched at The Birkenhead Park School

-The ground-breaking six week scheme will be delivered to our Year 7 and 8 students this year before being rolled out across the school.
-It will include sessions on challenging negative thoughts, the importance of sleep and diet and using gratitude to build resilience.
+The six week scheme has just been launched at the school and will include sessions on challenging negative thoughts, the importance of sleep and diet and using gratitude to build resilience.

 The ‘BePART’ programme, which stands for being Positive, Ambitious, Resilient and Thoughtful, is borne out of scientific research, expert psychology and the practice of Mindfulness, which has been proven to improve academic performance and mental wellbeing in students across the country.

-Headteacher Helen Johnson said: “I am extremely proud that we are going to be able to offer our students this unique programme in addition to the academic and enrichment opportunities they already have.
+Headteacher Helen Johnson said: “I am extremely proud that through our Sponsor Wirral Academy Trust and our strong links with The Sixth Form College, we are going to be able to offer our students this unique programme in addition to the academic and enrichment opportunities they already have.
 The welfare of our students is of the highest priority and, with BePART’s grounding in proven science, I am confident that the programme will lead to improving the lives of our students both in their academic work and outside of school.”